 When to Use a Diaphragm Seal vs. an Isolation Ring

-But what’s the difference between the two?
-When would you use a diaphragm seal instead of an isolation ring?
+But what’s the difference between these two instruments?
+And, when would you use a diaphragm seal instead of an isolation ring?
 Throughout my career, I’ve heard this question a lot.
+Not just from the customers in my territory, but also from product distributors during any of the product training seminars that I conduct for Ashcroft.

 What is a Diaphragm Seal?